noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch-integrations.md

 - common metrics
   - bandwidth, throughput, latency, VolumeReadBytes, VolumeWriteBytes, VolumeReadOps, VolumeWriteOps, VolumeTotalReadTime, VolumeTotalWriteTime
   - VolumeThroughputPercentage, VolumeConsumedReadWriteOps
+- troubleshooting metrics
+  - check i/o burst balance
+  - Estimates the IOPS requirement by workload
+    - Find your primary data volume's VolumeReadOps and VolumeWriteOps metrics
+    - Use the CloudWatch Sum statistic to get the peak levels of VolumeReadOps and VolumeWriteOps
+      - volume read ops + volume write ops
+    - estimate how many IOPS you need
+      - divide the total from the previous step by the number of seconds in the measurement interval
+      - e.g. 936,000 / 5 minutes (or 300 seconds) = 3,120 IOPS
 - agent metrics
   - `disk_{total,used,used_percent,free}`

+### Micro-bursting

+- occurs when an EBS volume "bursts" high IOPS or throughput for significantly shorter periods than the collection period
+- CloudWatch monitors EBS volumes' IOPS (op/s) and throughput (byte/s) by collecting samples every minute for most volumes
+  - thus your application appears to be throttle but cloudwatch isnt reporting as such because it cant see it
+  - Because the volume bursts high IOPS or throughput for a shorter time than the collection period
+- remediation
+  - Monitor CloudWatch's VolumeIdleTime metric to identify possible micro-bursting.
+  - Confirm micro-bursting using an OS-level tool, such as iostat.
+  - Prevent micro-bursting by changing your volume size or type to accommodate your applications.

 ## FSx